jocko/dotfiles/README.md

 ## TODO

- * dircolors
- * Rename repo to just `dotfiles`
+ * Flatten directory structure for xfce4 theme.
+I have the full command written down in this file now, don't need the entire path there as well.
  * Clean up dunst config.
 Also, it doesn't need its own directory
  * Clean up i3blocks & i3status config
+ * i3 doesn't need its own config directory
  * Make `mute` & `unmute` great again
- * i3 doesn't need its own config directory
- * Flatten directory structure for xfce4 theme.
-I have the full command written down in this file now, don't need the entire path there as well.
  * See if I can find a sweet setup for jupyter-vim (vim-slime maybe?)
+ * Rename repo to just `dotfiles`

 ## Bootstrap